 Instructions

-- Preheat the oven to 400°F (200 degrees C).
-Line a baking or cookie sheet with parchment paper or a Silpat sheet.
+- Preheat the oven to 400°F (200°C).
+Line a baking sheet with parchment paper or a Silpat sheet.

-- Add the milk and stir just until the dough comes together.
+- Pour in the milk and gently stir until the dough just comes together.

-- Using a large spoon, drop the biscuit dough onto the baking sheet.
+- Using a large spoon, drop the biscuit dough onto the prepared baking sheet.

-- Heat a 10-inch skillet over medium high heat (put a few drops of water in the pan, when they evaporate, you know the pan is ready).
-Crumble the sausage into the pan, breaking up chunks with a spatula.
-Cook until the meat is crumbled and completely browned through.
+- Heat a 10-inch skillet over medium-high heat.
+To check if the skillet is ready, add a few drops of water; when they evaporate, the pan is hot enough.
+Crumble the sausage into the skillet and use a spatula to break it into smaller pieces.
+Cook until the sausage is fully browned.

-- Add the flour and cook, stirring frequently for 1 minute.
-Stir in the milk.
-Cook, stirring constantly until the gravy is thick and bubbly, about 5 minutes.
+- Sprinkle the flour over the sausage and stir frequently for 1 minute.
+Gradually stir in the milk.
+Cook, stirring constantly, until the gravy thickens and becomes bubbly, about 5 minutes.

 Notes